paragoner1/crisis-companion/COMPLETE_APP_WALKTHROUGH.md

 ## 🎬 **Scene 14: Market Impact (20 seconds)**

-**Visual:** Market statistics and projections **Narration:** "7.2 billion potential users worldwide, safety apps market growing from $1.5 billion to $5.2 billion by 2033, and the potential to save thousands of lives.
+**Visual:** Market statistics and projections **Narration:** "Over 7.3 billion potential users worldwide by 2025, safety apps market growing from $1.5 billion to $5.2 billion by 2033, and the potential to save thousands of lives.
 This isn't just an app - it's a movement."

 **Action:**
 - Show market size: $2.5B emergency response market